-There are many ways to participate, including a One Book, One Community reading program; book chats; lectures; film screenings; an educational exhibit; a panel discussion and a winter celebration.
-We invite you to pick up a Shared Journeys Passport at the Launch Event or at any of the Library Service desks for a full listing of programs.
+There are many ways to participate, including the One Book, One Community reading program; book chats; lectures; film screenings; an educational exhibit; a panel discussion and a winter celebration.
+We invite you to pick up a Shared Journeys Passport at any of the Library Service desks for a full listing of programs.

 One Book, One Community

-West Vancouver Memorial Library invites community members to participate in our inaugural One Book, One Community initiative, a District-wide reading and discussion program that encourages West Vancouverites to come together and explore ideas by reading a single book.
+We invite community members to participate in our inaugural One Book, One Community initiative, a District-wide reading and discussion program that encourages West Vancouverites to come together and explore ideas by reading a single book: Homes: A Refugee Story, by Abu Bakr al Rabeeah and Winnie Yeung.
 Our goal is to engage the community in conversation, create new connections and build a strong, united community through stories.

-We encourage everyone in West Vancouver to connect to this reading program by reading independently, attending a Library Book Chat or discussing it with your own book club this year.
+Read independently, discuss it with your own book club this year, or attend a Library Book Chat!
 Copies of the book and a supporting guide are available at the Information Desk.

 Library Book Chats